 One shopper received no assistance at all in a major national department store.
 There were no salespeople in either the mattress or furniture sections for more than 20 minutes.
 Other shoppers noted that their salesperson was called away to answer the phone or to help other customers.

-Shopper also noted that some department stores and furniture stores had the mattress department in a back corner or tucked among lots of other furniture.
+Shopper also noted that some department stores and furniture stores had the futon mattress department in a back corner or tucked among lots of other furniture.

-All salespeople helped shoppers narrow their choices by asking about budget limits or level of firmness preferred.
-With a $400 starting budget for queen size, shoppers approached the process by asking, "What is the best I can get for that amount of money?"
+All salespeople helped shoppers to narrow their choices by asking about budget limits or level of firmness preferred.
+With a $400 starting budget for queen size futon mattress, shoppers approached the process by asking, "What is the best I can get for that amount of money?"
 Most were told they could get a good mattress set for $400, but were also told that a purchase at $100 to $300 more would be worth the extra money.
 All but one salesperson showed shoppers mattresses that were $200 or more over the stated price of $400.

 Only one salesperson emphasized the health benefits of selecting the right mattress.

 "It is one of the most important purchases you can make for your home.
-A good mattress will help you sleep well and support your back," the salesperson explained.
+A good mattress will help you to sleep well and support your back," the salesperson explained.
 "And getting a good night's sleep affects how you feel every day, how you work, how you deal with your family."